toyhouse/NEPs/NEPS/nep-20.md

 ### Time-bound ACID Transactions

 A key feature of NEAT is the notion of Bounded Accountability.
 The security of accountability is to ensure by data security, often prescribed as the [ACID](https://en.wikipedia.org/wiki/ACID) properties of transaction, Atomicity, Consistency, Isolation, and Durability.
 The "economic value" or transactional accountability is bounded by the "correctness" of contract execution during runtime.
 Therefore the correctness is also bounded by a time window, from the time point of contract initiation, up to the point of contract fulfillment or failure acknowledgement.
 Knowing that Newchain is an non-stoppable real-time immutable data store infrastructure, participants of NEAT-based transactions can judge the boundaries of accountability based on the physically meaningful timestamps, and ACID properties associated with data transactions.
 All claims of accountability must be follow the consistency in timestamped records to infer their respective judgemental outcomes.
-Combining this timestamped data with formal data analysis tools, such as the System Specificatin language: [TLA+](https://lamport.azurewebsites.net/tla/tla.html).
-An abstract specification[9] language such as TLA+, can be used to define the possibility space of accountability in temporal dimensions, and allow the possibility state space to be symbolically enumerated and examined by participants prior to commiting to certain transaction.
+Combining this timestamped data with formal data analysis tools, such as the System Specificatin language: TLA+<sup>[9](#ref-9)</sup>.
+An abstract specification language such as TLA+, can be used to define the possibility space of accountability in temporal dimensions, and allow the possibility state space to be symbolically enumerated and examined by participants prior to commiting to certain transaction.
 Therefore, either transaction participants conduct extensive verification processes using formally defined logic, or they simply declare the admission of bounded risks, and therefore agree to the said Bounded Accoutability.
 By explicitly denoting transactions with a computable field: "Bounded Accountability", such data field provides a formal structure to express risk profiles of all transactional activities uniformally.
 All risks that participants are willing to take can be expressed in a set of objectively defined risk assessment statement executable by temporal logic.

 #### Temporal Logic Reasoning Engine: Behavioral Equivalence